Mortadella made Bologna towers

-A one day walking itinerary to explore Bologna, a fascinating medieval city, still ignored by main stream tourism.
-Spending one day in Bologna will allow you to discover Bologna amazing art and culture, its lovely porticoes and its delicious food.
+Free walking itinerary to explore Bologna in one day.
+Discover Bologna amazing art and culture, its lovely porticoes and its delicious food.

 Bologna can be easily discovered in one day.
 It is located just 45′ minutes from Florence on the Venice-Florence train line and thus could makes a great half a day / one day stop-over.
 In this post I’ll share a walking itinerary aimed at discovering Bologna highlights in less than one day.
 Of course, if you have more time you may spend one or two nights in Bologna, using it as a hub to visit nearby points of interest such as Ravenna, Ferrara or Modena and / or to enjoy a cooking class.